 Not all O&M services are created equal, so know your particular requirements and ask potential providers if they can meet those needs.
 For example: Do you plan to install solar systems at multiple sites, perhaps located internationally?
 Some O&M providers are local or regional and can’t serve global organizations effectively.
 Will you have systems or components from multiple manufacturers?
 Some O&M providers are more experienced than others in dealing with equipment from any and all manufacturers (particularly lesser-known ones).

 How does O&M interact with a solar warranty and/or performance guarantee?

 Most solar equipment comes with a warranty, but warranty terms vary widely in what they cover and for how long.
-A full-service O&M agreement will include understanding and invoking the warranty as needed to file claims on your behalf (if you own the system) or the third-party owner’s behalf (if you have a solar lease or PPA), and follow-up to keep any repair or replacement costs as low as possible.
+A full-service O&M agreement will include understanding and invoking the warranty to file claims on your behalf (if you own the system) or on the third-party owner’s behalf (if you have a solar lease or PPA).
+You’ll also need to follow-up to minimize any repair or replacement costs.

 If you don’t buy the system outright, your financier might also require something called a performance guarantee.
 Essentially, the solar manufacturer agrees to pay for any performance shortfalls.
 These guarantees usually require full-scope O&M agreements to be in place.
 Why?
 Because nobody wins if the system underperforms, and effective solar O&M offers the best chance of your system producing the expected amount of energy over time.